Dirk Hartog Island National Park is wild and beautiful.

 Fishing is among the world's best at Dirk Hartog Island in the Shark Bay Marine Park.
 Fish from the side of a boat and you could snare a pink snapper, mackerel, yellow-fin tuna or sailfish.

-Other marine creatures are regularly spotted off the beaches of Dirk Hartog Island including pods of Bottlenose dolphins, Humpback whales, Manta rays, Dugong and Turtles.
+Other marine creatures are regularly spotted off the beaches of Dirk Hartog Island including pods of Bottlenose dolphins, Humpback whales, Manta rays, Dugongs and Turtles.

 Snorkelling is out of this world and beaches are ideal for swimming and relaxing.